frostoven/NixieChat/README.md

 # Frostoven NixieChat

 NixieChat is a chat stack that uses end-to-end encryption for communication.
-It uses Diffie-Hellman to add contacts, and AES-256 (in GCM) mode to encrypt messages, accounts, and contact information.
+It uses Diffie-Hellman to add contacts, and AES-256 (in GCM mode) to encrypt messages, accounts, and contact information.
 It signs messages with RSA.
 NixieChat servers act only as connection forwarders, and cannot read your messages.
-This project will serve as a base for web, mobile, and desktop applications.
+This project will serve as a base for the web, mobile, and desktop version.

 ## !!
 Do not use this yet !!

-This app is still under development.
+This app is still in early development.
 It isn't fully formed yet, and still needs a few weeks until it will be usable.
 It will break a lot during that time.

 ## Cryptography Notice